 To ensure an in-house engineer can address all levels of problems your IT system may encounter, you’d have to hire an extremely skilled engineer.
 Some of the things your engineer will have to know:

-The majority of items on the list require the knowledge of tier 1 or 2 (entry-level) engineers.
-The more complex components, like network and security solutions, routing protocols and configuring hardware platforms, require a more experienced engineer to address them.
+The majority of items on the list requires the knowledge of tier 1 or 2 (entry-level) engineers.
+The more complex components, like network and security solutions, routing protocols, and configuring hardware platforms, require a more experienced engineer to address them.
 Those components of IT services are less common, though.

 In other words, small- and medium-sized companies with in-house IT have to pay for more resources than they’ll need most of the time.
 They need the depth of expertise available for the instances when they’ll need to handle some of the more finicky components of your technology stack.